 What should I expect during the scan?

 MRI is a harmless, pain-free procedure.
 The scanner is air-conditioned, well-lit, and you will always be in contact with an MRI technologist through a two-way intercom.
 The MRI scanner produces thumping and humming noises as it is acquiring the images.
 We will offer you some headphones or earplugs to reduce the noise.
 You can also choose to listen to music to help pass the time.
 We can set a playlist for you, or we can plug in your music, it is up to you!
+All new locations are also fitted with a TV for you to enjoy during your scan!
 The technologist who operates the scanner will be observing you from the adjacent room throughout the scan.
 It is important to remain still when images are being acquired.

 Where do I put my belongings at the clinic?